rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 dependent, then it will be marked in the genitive, hence the language is seen as a manifestation of double-marked possessive constructions, which means that the type value given ignores the presence of NON-DEFINITE CONTROLLERS, on the one hand, and the possessive constructions with DEFINITE-MARKED HEADS, on the other.
 The cross-referential adnominal-person markers can be polyexponential.
-While they indicate three persons and two numbers of the controller/possessor in the marking of possessa, quantiﬁers,

-<pgNo>18</pgNo>
-18

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-adverbial/adpositions and non-ﬁnites, some of the cross-referential markers can also indicate grammatical number of the nominative-case possessum, see table (1.5).
+While they indicate three persons and two numbers of the controller/possessor in the marking of possessa, quantiﬁers, <pgNo>18</pgNo> adverbial/adpositions and non-ﬁnites, some of the cross-referential markers can also indicate grammatical number of the nominative-case possessum, see table (1.5).
 Table 1.5

 POR